 Laurence Hurd Quotes in Friday Night Lights

 The Friday Night Lights quotes below are all either spoken by Laurence Hurd or refer to Laurence Hurd.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Perseus edition of Friday Night Lights published in 1990.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Perseus edition of Friday Night Lights published in 1990.).

 Chapter 5: Black and White Quotes